kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/dual-stack/_index.en.md

 applied on their network interfaces (can be seen after SSH-ing to the node).
 Because of this, pods in the host network namespace do not have IPv6 address assigned.
 - Dual-Stack services of type `LoadBalancer` are not yet supported by AWS cloud-controller-manager.
 Only `NodePort` services can be used to expose services outside the cluster via IPv6.
+- CentOS 7 has issues getting default route even though the interface gets the public IPv6 address.
+Restarting networking stack helps but is not reliable.
+Even patching it with fixes discussed in [this issue](https://bugzilla.proxmox.com/show_bug.cgi?id=2027) does not fix it for good.

 Related issues:
  - https://github.com/kubermatic/kubermatic/issues/9899